Inclusion vs. Belonging: A Caregiver’s Reflection

 Inclusion often means being allowed into a space.
 Belonging means being welcomed and valued in that space, just as you are.

 This distinction became clear to me through personal experience.
 Growing up, I remember how my family, as part of the Slovak community here in the Lehigh Valley, often chose not to bring my brother—who has an intellectual and developmental disability—to certain gatherings.
-But there were special places and people who genuinely embraced him.
+But there were special places, celebrations and people who genuinely embraced him.
 They didn’t mind his differences.
 They didn’t expect him to change who he was.

 And what happened in those spaces?
 He was calm.
 Regulated.
 At peace.